lordvaider/lordvaider.github.io/_posts/2024-11-06-Irodov-Ka-Baap-Origins.md

 The solution for the previous days puzzle will be posted alongwith the puzzle for the next day.

-Warning: Solutions may include long winded philosphical ramblings from me on how I came up with them.

-So without further ado, lets kick off what is hopefully a long and fruitful series of blogposts.

 P.S.
 A small fraction of you reading this are probably saying “BTW Irodov ka baap already exists, it’s called Aptitude Test Problems in Physics by SS Krotov”.
 To you I say, well done my friend!
 I doubt any one else in your life gave a fuck when you told them you had read and solved Krotov (No one did in mine) but today you got to feel smug for a few seconds and isn't that what life is all about?